samgun-6/iot-asset-tracking/README.md

 - [Lopy4](https://docs.pycom.io/gitbook/assets/specsheets/Pycom_002_Specsheets_LoPy4_v2.pdf) On page 5.
 - [Pytrack](https://docs.pycom.io/gitbook/assets/pytrack-pinout.pdf)

 Now just make sure that for Example GND on lopy4 ends up in the GND on the pytrack and you should be good.
 Make sure all the pins on the lopy4 ends up in a socket and push the devices together.
-Then the lipo rechargable battery just needs to be plugged in to the JST connection on the pytrack expansion board.
+Then the lipo rechargeable battery just needs to be plugged in to the JST connection on the pytrack expansion board.

 ### Result